-The largest share of MSP funds is allocated based on average daily membership and fall enrollment.
+The majority of MSP funds are allocated to LEAs based on average daily membership and fall enrollment.
 However, some allocations are based on fixed or competitive grant applications.
+For state compliance audit purposes, the school programs within the MSP are divided into two groups: